Government programs offer financial support to help you retrofit your home. But with so many options out there, it can be hard to know where to start.

 I rent my house

-If your landlord pays for your home energy (heating and/or electricity), talk to them about saving money and emissions through:
+If your landlord pays for your home energy, talk to them about any of the programs that homeowners are eligible for.

 I am low income

-If you own your house and are low-income, or if you and your household spend more money on energy than you think you can afford, there are some incentives just for you.
-You are potentially eligible for all the homeowner incentives listed in the ‘I own my house’ section, and also:
+If you own your house and are low-income, or if you and your household spend more money on energy than you think you can afford, you could be eligible for:

 I live in an apartment